 Our dog ward is able to house eleven dogs, including one large walk in cage for very large dogs.
 The cages are specially designed stainless steel with a slight slope to the floor for drainage.
 This allows easy and thorough disinfection and cleaning.
 The room also contains a sink for cleaning food and water bowls, and our laundry facilities.

 Our cat ward is able to house eight cats, with solid walls between them.
 This prevents any cat from being able to see another cat, something which many cats appreciate.
 The room also includes a sink to clean litter trays.

 This is where our nurses prepare the surgical kits and equipment we require for surgery.
 Instruments are cleaned and disinfected first, and then packaged into sterilisation packs.
 Our sterilisation units use steam under high pressure.
 The pressure enables the steam to reach a higher temperature, more effectively killing microbes.
 Once the instrument packs are sterilised, they are placed in the cupboards adjacent.
 These cupboards can be accessed directly from the opposite side in the surgical theatre.

-Our grooming room is equipped with a hydrobath, as well as a purpose built grooming table.
-This table has a non-slip rubber surface for the animals to stand on at a good height to save our groomers’ backs!
-We have professional groomers working in our clinic 3 days of the week.
+Our grooming rooms are equipped with a hydrobath, as well as a purpose built grooming tables and benches.
+We have professional groomers working in our clinic two days of the week.
 They do a wonderful job, with many regular clients.
 Dogs are given a hydrobath, blow-dry and brush after their clip.

 Our hydrobath is also kept busy on Saturday mornings, offering regular baths and medicated baths as required.
 As with our grooms, it is generally necessary to make a booking ahead of time.